openstack/magnum/doc/source/user/index.rst

   version.

 _`min_node_count`
-  The minmium node count of the cluster when doing auto scaling or auto healing.
+  The minimum node count of the cluster when doing auto scaling or auto healing.
   Default: 1

 _`max_node_count`
-  The maxmium node count of the cluster when doing auto scaling or auto healing.
+  The maximum node count of the cluster when doing auto scaling or auto healing.

 _`use_podman`